Trainee Solicitor FAQs

 How long would I stay in each seat?

 This depends on the needs of the business.
-You would always spend a minimum of 6 months in each seat but some people stay for one full year in some of the seats.
+We try not to let anyone have less than three months in each area but some people stay for one full year in some of the seats.

 Will I know all of my seats at the start of my Training Contract?